From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-Raised on a farm in Illinois, Dr. Samuel Mercer moved to Omaha in 1866 after completing medical school and serving in the Civil War.
-He worked as the chief surgeon for the Union Pacific Railroad and a surgeon for Omaha Smelting Works and the Burlington and Missouri Railroad.
+Born in 1841 and raised on a farm, Mercer moved to Omaha in 1866 after completing medical school and serving as an assistant surgeon during the Civil War.
+Afterward, he worked as the chief surgeon for the Union Pacific Railroad and a surgeon for Omaha Smelting Works and the Burlington and Missouri Railroad.

-Dr. Mercer left medicine in 1886 to pursue other interests, including real estate and business.
-During this time, he purchased property in the old produce hub (Old Market), including buildings for his pharmaceutical company, Mercer Chemical Company, at 1112 Howard Street, and the Mercer Hotel at the corner of 12th and Howard.
-He also formed a real estate firm known as Mercer Management.
+Mercer left medicine in 1886 to pursue other interests, including real estate and business, after forming Mercer Management.
+He built buildings for his pharmaceutical company, Mercer Chemical Company, at 1112 Howard Street, and the Mercer Hotel at the corner of 12th and Howard.
+At the time, the area was the city’s wholesale produce and warehouse district.
+This would also become the backbone of today’s Old Market after his grandson, Sam Mercer, acquired and saved many of the historic buildings.

-Beginning in 1885, he turned his attention to developing farmland near 40th and Cuming Streets into what would become the Walnut Hill neighborhood.
-Named after his hometown, the development was successful in attracting 75 families in short order.
-Much of that success came from Mercer running streetcar lines from the Omaha Street Railway Company—of which he was the founder—directly to the neighborhood, providing easy access downtown.
+In the mid-1880s, Mercer turned his attention to developing farmland near 40th and Cuming Streets.
+He named the new neighborhood Walnut Hill after his hometown.
+He was successful in attracting 75 families to the area in short order.
+Much of that success can be attributed to the streetcar lines that ran from downtown to the neighborhood.
+Mercer also happened to be a founder of the Omaha Street Railway Company.

-He retained 3½ acres of land for himself, where he decided to build a new home for himself and his family, including his wife, Elizabeth Hulst; sons George and Nelson; and daughter Caroline.
-He hired prominent architect Sidney Smith to design a 23-room Queen Anne–style mansion that would serve as the crown jewel of the new suburb at 3920 Cuming Street.
-Set back from the road, the home was built atop a large hill and surrounded by trees and shrubs.
-Its location offered sweeping views of the developing neighborhood to the north, farmland to the west, and the growing city to the south and east.
+Mercer held onto 3½ acres on which he built his grand new mansion as a home for his family, including his wife, Elizabeth Hulst; sons George and Nelson; and daughters Caroline and Mary.
+He hired prominent architect Sidney Smith to design the 23-room Queen Anne–style mansion at 3920 Cuming Street.
+After it was built in 1885, it quickly became the crown jewel of the new suburb.
+Set back from the road and surrounded by trees and shrubs, the home was built atop a large hill and offered sweeping views of the developing neighborhood to the north, farmland to the west, and the growing city to the south and east.

 The first floor included a library, den, dining room, breakfast room, music room, drawing room, kitchen, servants’ hall, and a large entrance hall.
-The second floor contained nine bedrooms.
-In addition to a cupola, the third floor featured a billiards room and five sleeping rooms.
+The second floor of the Mercer home contained nine bedrooms.
+The third floor featured a billiards room, five bedrooms, and a cupola.

 1963 Durham Museum photos looking at the second-floor woodwork in the Mercer Mansion.